CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaqv54-cluster-intermed/aws-pcluster_v54_preloaded.md

-CMAQv5.4 on Parallel Cluster Intermediate Tutorial

-(still working on these instructions)

 ## Use ParallelCluster with Software and Data pre-installed for c6a.48xlarge

 Step by step instructions to configuring and running a ParallelCluster for the CMAQ 12US1 benchmark